 Note: The terrible color in these images does not represent the *excellent* color on the Blu-ray.

 In the tradition of fabulous restorations that aren’t exactly on the to-do list of the Library of Congress, The Film Detective brings us Eegah.
-The 1962 film arrived too late to be included in Joe Dante’s Inferno, and had to wait until 1978 to be critically eviscerated, in the Medved Brothers’ brisk-selling softcover book The Fifty Worst Films of All Time.
+The 1962 film arrived too late to be included in Joe Dante’s Inferno.
+It had to wait until 1978 to be critically eviscerated in the Medved Brothers’ brisk-selling softcover book The Fifty Worst Films of All Time.

-The storyline of Eegah addresses key issues of its day.
+Eegah addresses the important issues of its day.
 On the way to meet her boyfriend Tom (Arch Hall Jr.), teenager Roxy Miller (Marilyn Manning) almost hits a man on a dark desert road.
 It’s the seven-foot prehistoric Eegah (Richard Kiel).
-Roxy gets away, and talks about her experience at the local restaurant gathering place.
-Friends scoff, but Roxy’s father Robert Miller (William Watters, aka Arch Hall Sr.) overhears and accompanies Tom and Roxy to scout the desert the next day.
-After they find some large footprints, Robert hires a helicopter to drop him alone up on Shadow Mountain, to locate and photograph Roxy’s ‘Cave Man.’
+Roxy gets away and talks about her experience at the local restaurant gathering place.
+Friends scoff but Roxy’s father Robert Miller (William Watters, aka Arch Hall Sr.) overhears and accompanies Tom and Roxy to scout the desert the next day.
+After they find some large footprints Robert hires a helicopter to drop him alone up on Shadow Mountain, to locate and photograph Roxy’s ‘Cave Man.’

-When Robert doesn’t return, Tom and Roxy go searching for him in a dune buggy, and mostly have fun zooming around in the sand dunes.
-On day two, Eegah kidnaps Roxy and takes her back to his cave, where Robert is also imprisoned, with a broken collarbone.
+When Robert doesn’t return Tom and Roxy go searching for him in a dune buggy, and mostly have fun zooming around in the sand dunes.
+On day two Eegah kidnaps Roxy and takes her back to his cave, where Robert is also imprisoned, with a broken collarbone.
 Their grunting captor introduces Roxy to his relatives, a row of mummified corpses.
-While Roxy tries to dissuade Eegah from getting too personal — he does get her shoulder straps down — Tom wanders about looking for the caveman’s lair.
+While Roxy tries to dissuade Eegah from getting too personal — he does get her shoulder straps down — Tom keeps looking for the caveman’s lair.
 Roxy gives Eegah a shave, which makes him seem more likable… she’s beginning to bond with the big lunk.

 Where to start?
 Producer Arch Hall Sr. has the distinction of being immortalized in a movie based on his war experience, with his part played by Robert Mitchum.
 Although it hasn’t been shown much in ages, Jack Webb’s 1961 The Last Time I Saw Archie is screenwriter William Bowers’ ode to Arch Hall Sr., with whom he shared wild adventures in the Air Force.
 The real ‘Archie’ did well in the economic boom of the 1950s — his winning personality reportedly his key to success — and acquired his homemade movie-making itch more or less as a father-son activity.
 Arch Jr. would star in several of his shows.
 At times painfully amateurish, the films were professionally filmed and finished on 35mm.
 Arch Hall Jr.’s The Sadist (1963) has a high reputation, but it wasn’t directed by his father.